bertrandong/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
 Strack.io shows an error message.

       Use case resumes at step 2.

+* 3b.
+The customer at the given index has an existing order.

+    * 3b1.
+Strack.io shows an error message.

+      Use case resumes at step 2.